shinmao/WhyNot-StackOverflow/ret2libc/README.md

 How do we find out an existing elf is dynamic linking or static linking?
 The assembly function code would be replaced with symbol such like `<strcpy@plt>` when you take a look into dynamic linking.
-Therefore, you also cannot locate function with symbol when the elf is static linking.
+Therefore, you also cannot use `print` to locate function with symbol when the elf is static linking.

 ## Demo
 Here comes an example assumed that **aslr is off** and **elf is dynamic linking**: